edmundito/ags-tween/docs/scripting/systemtweens.md

     StopTweenViewport(optional TweenStopResult)

-Tweens the location of the viewport on the X and/or Y coordinates from its current location to another.
+Tweens the location of the Viewport on the X and/or Y coordinates from its current location to another.

     // Will tween the location of the viewport on the x axis from its current location to 100, and on the y axis from the current location to 20.
     TweenViewportY(3.0, 100);
     TweenViewportX(3.0, 100, 20);
     TweenViewport(3.0, 100, 20);

+    // To Stop:
+    StopTweenViewport();

 ## System Gamma